nielsbasjes/yauaa/documentation/content/_index.md

     - NextCloud app
 - Build:
     - Update commons-text required shading to make it work.
+    - Build under Java 21 and also run all tests with Java 21

 ### Version v7.23.0
 - New/improved detections: